Finland asks Russia to guarantee safety of Moscow embassy | MarketScreener

 Reuters could not immediately verify the timing or location of the video.

-(Reporting by Terje Solsvik, editing by Stine and John Stonestreet)
+(Reporting by Terje Solsvik, editing by Stine Jacobsen and John Stonestreet)